joschock/patina/docs/src/integrate/patina_dxe_core_requirements.md

 > **Guidance:**
 > All C based drivers must be compiled with a linker flag that enforces a multiple of 4 KB section alignment.
 > For MSVC, this linker flag is `/ALIGN:0x1000` for GCC/CLANG, the flag is `-z common-page-size=0x1000`.
-This section
-> allows for multiples of 4 KB or 64 KB, depending on driver, but unless a specific use case dictates greater section
+It is
-> alignment, then it is recommended to use 4 KB for everything except for AArch64 DXE_RUNTIME_DRIVERs, which should use
+> recommended to use 4 KB for everything except for AArch64 DXE_RUNTIME_DRIVERs which should use 64 KB i.e.,
-> 64 KB, e.g. `/ALIGN:0x10000` for MSVC and `-z common-page-size=0x10000` for GCC/CLANG.
+> `/ALIGN:0x10000` for MSVC and `-z common-page-size=0x10000` for GCC/CLANG.

 ### 2. Hand Off Block (HOB) Requirements